abailoni/cellpose-training-gui/README.md

 Main features:
 1. Select regions of interests using Napari (from one or multiple images)
 2. Create cell annotations using QuPath or Napari
-3. Train a new Cellpose model (with option to use a remote server with GPU and CUDA support) or export the training data and train a new model using the `cellpose>=2.0` interface.
+3. Train a new Cellpose model (with the option to train your model via the browser using a remote server with GPU and CUDA support) or export the training data and train a new model using the `cellpose>=2.0` interface.

 To install it, see the [documentation](https://abailoni.github.io/cellpose-training-gui).